kshedden/workshops/ds-academy/math_review.md

  * We often wish to use probability in situations where the outcome is quantitative (numeric, continuous).
 If I scoop a volume of water from the ocean, what is the probability that I scoop exactly 300ml of water?
-Arguably it is zero!
-Actually, every possible outcome has probability zero, yet some outcome always occurs!
+Arguably it is zero.
+Actually, every possible outcome has probability zero, yet some outcome always occurs.

 * With quantitative outcomes, we should only assign probabilities to ranges, not specific outcomes, e.g. what is the probability that I